Frequently Asked Questions for International Students

 A: UCSC is an excellent university for undergraduate research.
 Our professors invite undergraduates into their research projects and labs, and students often co-publish papers along with their professors.
 For more information and specific examples, please see the web pages for Undergraduate Research and Student Achievement Week.

 A: Yes, students can volunteer at a number of local organizations and schools.
 The Student Volunteer Center helps connect students with volunteer opportunities.

 Q: What is it like to be a student at UC Santa Cruz?

-A: To answer this question, we'd like to refer you to the webcast page for our online Admissions events, where you can see videos of current students talking about their experiences at UCSC, particularly the video from Virtual Spring Spotlight 2013, which features four students talking together in a dorm room.
+A: To answer this question, we'd like to refer you to the webcast page for our online Admissions events, where you can see videos of current students talking about their experiences at UCSC, particularly the video from Virtual Spring Spotlight 2014, which features three students talking together.